tpaschalis/tpaschalis.github.io/_posts/2020-06-17-go-generics-experiment.markdown

 The document is quite large, and not so easy to grok.
 I'm slowly going through the document, but I couldn't wait to run and share some code!

-*All of these snippets were taken from the design draft page*.
+*All of these snippets were based on the design draft page*.

 ## Min - Max